|To search within this site simply put in the model name,chassis number etc|

 enthusiasm way be a matter of opinion, but the fact

-produced the first Riley Car, every portion of which
+first Riley Car, every portion of which was built in

-was built in the Riley Cycle Company's works to his
+the Riley Cycle Company's works to his own designs.

-own designs.
-The engine of this car had at least one
+The engine of this car had at least one outstanding

-outstanding feature - it had a mechanically operated
+feature - it had a mechanically operated inlet valve

-inlet valve in place of the automatic inlet,
+in place of the automatic inlet, operated by the

-operated by the suction of the engine, which was
+suction of the engine, which was the general but

 In those days some very primitive methods were adopted of controlling the engine speed.
 One of the systems in use was that of closing the inlet valve thus preventing the ingress of 'explosive' gasses.In designing his first engine Mr Percy Riley preferred the system of holding the exhaust valve open, claiming that the cooling of the engine was materially improved by allowing it to take in cool air via the exhaust port.